al31n/blog/content/posts/kubernetes/deploying-kubernetes-to-a-local-vm-cluster-with-kubeadm-and-vagrant.md

     $ cd project
     $ vagrant up

+Note: You may have to tweak the VagrantFile.
+I'm using nfs to share config files.

 ## 2. Initialize the cluster

 ## 3. Setup container networking

 ## 4. Add k8s worker nodes

+ssh into the other machines and run kubeadm join

+Hop back to the master machine and check the node statuses by running.
+If the status is all ready, we're good to go!

+    [vagrant@master0001 ~]$ kubectl get nodes
+    NAME         STATUS   ROLES                  AGE    VERSION
+    master0001   Ready    control-plane,master   0h6m   v1.20.1
+    worker0001   Ready    <none>                 0h3m   v1.20.1
+    worker0002   Ready    <none>                 0h3m   v1.20.1

 ## 5. Deploy sample application

+I found a docker image on Docker hub that returns the hostname of the environment.
+In this case, it should be the hostname of the container.
+This will make it easier to see which pod we're running.
+This is all wrapped up in a deployment manifest which Kubernetes will use to deploy out the corresponding pods.

+For the service manifest, we'll be specifying a service for our test application.
+The service terminology is a bit confusing.
+In Kubernetes, a service is a network abstraction layer that groups a set of pods.
+With services, we can set which deployment we want to refer to and what kind of service it is (ClusterIP, NodePort, LoadBalancer)

+    [vagrant@master0001 ~]$ kubectl create -f /srv/k8sconfig/test-demo-deploy.yml
+    deployment.apps/test-deployment created
+    [vagrant@master0001 ~]$ kubectl create -f /srv/k8sconfig/test-demo-svc.yml
+    service/test-svc created

+With the deployment and service deployed, we should be to curl the worker node's and see the response of our applications.

+That's great!
+We can deploy our single stateless application on 2 machines and behind the scene, Kubernetes will translate the request to one of the pods in the deployment that belong to the test service.
+We can add a load balancer in front so the client won't need to know the worker node ip addresses.
+A simple solution would be to use HAProxy to provide load balancing.

 # Conclusion